 The Bank's Ordinary General Assembly Meeting for the year 2017 was held on March 26, 2018.
 As the Bank's shareholding structure is suitable for "Invitation-Based" General Assembly meetings, shareholders were informed of the meeting place, date and agenda of the upcoming meeting.
-Without prejudice to the provisions on participation in the General Assembly and organization of General Assembly meetings, the Ordinary General Assembly was convened without an announcement as per Article 416 of Turkish Commercial Code and the meeting was held at the Aktif Bank head office building located at Büyükdere Caddesi No:163/A Zincirlikuyu Şişli/Istanbul.
+Without prejudice to the provisions on participation in the General Assembly and organization of General Assembly meetings, the Ordinary General Assembly was convened without an announcement as per Article 416 of Turkish Commercial Code and the meeting was held at the Aktif Bank head office building located at Büyükdere Caddesi No:163/A Zincirlikuyu Sisli/Istanbul.
 The shareholders did not exercise their right to make inquiries at this General Assembly.

-The annual report, financial statements, profit distribution proposal, general assembly agenda, independent auditor's report and the Bank's articles of association that form the basis of the agenda items are made available for shareholders' review at least 15 days prior to the General Assembly Meeting.
+The annual report, financial statements, profit distribution proposal, The disclosure policy aims for sharing all information, with the general assembly agenda, independent auditor's report and the exception of trade secrets, and statements with the Bank's Bank's articles of association that form the basis of the agenda items shareholders, employees, customers, and other relevant parties in are made available for shareholders' review at least 15 days prior to a timely, accurate, complete, clear, convenient, and cost-efficient manner under equal terms.
+Accordingly, all financial information, the General Assembly Meeting. other announcements and notifications are provided pursuant to relevant legislation, generally accepted accounting principles, and corporate governance principles.